aebergl/MatSurv/Article/paper.md

 To further improve the KM-plot, it has been suggested that the KM-plot should always be accomplished by a table that describes the number of patients that are still “at-risk” at a specific timepoint (Morris 2019).
-MATLAB (MATLAB 2019B) currently lacks functions to easily create KM-plots with accompanying risk tables.
+MATLAB [as of version MATLAB 2019B] currently lacks functions to easily create KM-plots with accompanying risk tables.
 Furthermore, MATLAB does not have a built-in log-rank test, nor is one available in any of the existing toolboxes, including the Statistics and Machine Learning